Which eligible assets are compatible with comonotonic capital requirements?: Examples

 \section{Examples}

-In this final section we illustrate our results by focusing on a variety of explicit acceptance sets.
-These examples will make clear that comonotonicity is the exception rather than the rule as soon as the eligible asset is not risk-free.
+In this final section we illustrate our results by applying them to a variety of explicit acceptance sets that includes the most common examples.
+These concrete examples highlight that, for risky eligible assets, comonotonicity is the exception rather than the rule.